How to Grow Mushrooms at Home: The Beginner's Guide

 Spore syringes are a popular choice for beginners.
 Inside the tubes are millions and millions of spores.

 Whichever you choose, spores and liquid culture syringes are easy to use and readily available to purchase.
+Mycelium can also be procured in the form of colonised petri-dishes or as fully colonised mushroom spawn.

 A mycelium culture growing out on an agar dish.
 A work of mycelial art.

-2. Mushroom food
+2. Mushroom Food

 In order to grow mushrooms, we need to provide the growing mycelium with a highly nutritious food source.
 We call this substrate.

-The food source we choose will depend on the mushroom species we want to cultivate, but the most common substrates are grains, coffee, manure, straw or hardwood sawdust.
+The food source we choose will depend on the mushroom species we want to cultivate, but the most common substrates are grains, coffee, manure, straw, or hardwood sawdust.
 This substrate will provide all the nutrients for the mycelium to grow and eventually produce mushrooms.

 A selection of substrate types on the mushroom menu.